rajdeepd/reudismam.github.io/_posts/2017-12-21-Automatically-Discovering-Common-Java-Code-Edits-in-Github-Repositories.md

 ---------------

 Java discourages the use of raw types.
-A raw type denotes a generic type without type arguments, which was used in the outdated version of Java and is allowed to ensure compatibility with pre-generics code.
-Since type arguments of raw types are unchecked, they can cause errors at run-time.
+A raw type denotes a generic type without type parameters, which was used in the outdated version of Java and is allowed to ensure compatibility with pre-generics code.
+Since type parameters of raw types are unchecked, they can cause errors at run-time.
 Java compiler generates warning to indicate the use of raw types into the source code.
 Code snippet below shows the use of a raw type.
 Developers can pass any type of collection to the constructor of a